 For the period of 2007 to 2008, people aged 25 to 29 were 80% likely to move.
 For the 20 to 24 age group, the figure is slightly over 60%.
 For those aged 30 to 34, the figure is around 65%.

 This clearly shows that younger adults move the most.
 After this peak, the graph flattens off.
 By age 45 to 49, only around 30% will move.
-Once people retire, the figure drops to around 10% at 65 to 69 onwards.
+Once people retire, the figure drops to around 10% from 65 to 69 onwards.

 There is a complex picture in modern Australia.
 This is probably reflected in many other societies as well.
 The younger adults that are more likely to move are probably less encumbered with material possessions and should find moving a lot easier.
 The older established age group, with good jobs and occupations plus dependent children, will be the group with most stuff to move.